kikocorreoso/brythonmagic/README.md

 Installation
 ============

-You should have IPython already installed in order to use Brythonmagic.
+You should have IPython (notebook) already installed in order to use Brythonmagic.
 In case you don't have IPython installed you can follow the instructions on the [IPython official page](http://ipython.org/install.html).

-Just type the following:
+To install brythonmagic itself just type the following:

 ```python
 %install_ext https://raw.github.com/kikocorreoso/brythonmagic/master/brythonmagic.py